facebookexperimental/Robyn/README.md

   * **Organic media**: In Robyn 3.0, user can specify `organic_vars` to model Marketing activities that have no spend.
 Typically, this includes newsletter, push notification, social media posts etc. Technically speaking, organic variables are expected to have similar carried-over (adstock) and saturating behavior as paid media variables.
-The respective transformation techniques (Geometric or Weibull transformation for adstock; Hill transformaiton for saturation) as treatment for these behaviours are now also applied for organic variables.
+The respective transformation techniques (Geometric or Weibull transformation for adstock; Hill transformation for saturation) as treatment for these behaviours are now also applied for organic variables.

   * **Experimental calibration**: We believe integrating experimental results into MMM is the best choice for model selection.
 As the general aphorism in statistics "all models are wrong but some are useful", there's no reliable way to select final MMM results, even after Robyn has accounted for the business fit with the DECOMP.RSSD as objective function.
 Experiments (RCT, randomised controlled trials) are causal by nature and thus are seen as ground-truth.
 Common experimental tools include people-based technique like Facebook [Conversion Lift](https://www.facebook.com/business/m/one-sheeters/conversion-lift) and geo-based technique like Facebook [GeoLift](https://github.com/ArturoEsquerra/GeoLift/), among others.
 Technically speaking, Robyn drives model results closer to experimental results by using MAPE.LIFT as the third objective function besides NRMSE & DECOMP.RSSD when calibrating and minimizing the error between predicted and experimental results.